idealley/cloudcms-sdk/README.md

                     ->addParams(['size' => '400'])
                     ->set();

-We need to get the path programatically.
 You can chain any params as per [the documentation](https://www.cloudcms.com/documentation/application-server/services/node-urls.html)

+### Todo

+* Use a proxy url to fetch the images/documents
+* add more methods